Renszit/Renszit/README.md

 - 🔭  I’m currently working on several React native applications / solutions
 - 🌱  I’m currently learning more about React.js with Typescript
 - 😄  Pronouns: He/Him
-- ⚡   Fun fact: I'm a record collector (vinyl)
+- ⚡   Fun fact: I'm a record collector (vinyl).
+But I only collect vinyl at the artists shows.
 - 💬  Ask me anything!